 Users of INL HPC resources are responsible for their data.
 To protect data against loss, a user must understand how INL HPC resources retain data on INL HPC systems.
-INL HPC utilizes a centralized storage system where the protected user home directory is available across all INL HPC clusters.
+INL HPC uses a centralized storage system where the protected user home directory is available across all INL HPC clusters.
 INL HPC also manages an off-site data storage system for backup, disaster recovery, and archival purposes.

 File storage is either user-centric: